DANS-KNAW/easy-sword2-dans-examples/README.md

 Getting started
 ---------------
+The following is a step-by-step instruction on how to run a simple example using the DANS acceptance test server at https://act.easy.dans.knaw.nl/.

 ### Getting access to the acceptance server
-The following is a step-by-step instruction on how to run these examples using the DANS acceptance test server at https://act.easy.dans.knaw.nl/.

 1. From your account manager at DANS request access to the acceptance test server.
 The account manager will provide the information necessary to connect.
 2. Create an EASY account via https://act.easy.dans.knaw.nl/ui/register.
 3. From your account manager at DANS request the account to be enabled for SWORD deposits.